Are you naturally good with numbers? Are you quick at solving problems or identifying patterns in numbers?

 Following The CIMA (Chartered Institute of Management Accountants) Courses

-For almost a hundred years, this institute has been focused on training Management Accountant, who focus on handling a company's budget, taxes, strategic planning and financial security.
+For over a century this institute has been focused on training Management Accountants, who focus on managing a company's budget, taxes, strategic planning and financial security.

-The operational level covers the implementation of a strategy, as well as reporting on the implementation of the strategy.
+The operational level is about the implementation of a strategy.

-The management level has a medium-term focus.
-It translates the strategy decided at higher levels and communicated it to lower levels for implementation.
-It monitors and reports on the implementation of a strategy, and ensures corrective action is taken when required.
+The management level focuses on the mid term.
+It translates the strategy decided at higher levels and communicates it to lower levels for implementation.

-The strategic level has a long-term focus.
+The strategic level focuses on the long term.
 It concentrates on making strategic decisions and providing the context in which those decisions will be implemented.

 This qualification is also divided into three pillars covering nine different subjects.

-The Enterprise Pillar deals with the formulation of strategy, as well as its effective implementation.
+The Enterprise Pillar manages the formulation of strategy, as well as its effective implementation.
 It emphasises how change management, project management, relationship management and the structuring of organisations can help to successfully implement a strategy.